djb950/ModernNetworking/README.md

 ## Usage

 Simply call the `NetworkManager.request` method.

+### Parameters

+`endpoint`
-This method takes in an endpoint parameter, which is a generic parameter constrained to `RawRepresentable`.
-A good way to do this is to have an enum representing the different endpoints of whatever backend you want to hit.
-You can specify the HTTP request method.
+A generic endpoint constrained to `RawRepresentable`.
+A good way to do this is to have an enum representing the different endpoints

+`requestMethod`
+The HTTP request method.
 Currently only GET and POST are supported.
-For a GET request, you may supply query items, or for a POST request, you can supply a request body.
-You will also need to supply the responseType that you want to decode.
-This is also a generic parameter constrained to `Codable`.
-You also can supply a custom `JSONDecoder`, otherwise it will default to the default `JSONDecoder`.
-This package allows you to also supply actions for each HTTP status code, allowing for custom behavior for certain response codes.
-If you do not supply any of these, a 200 code will be considered a successful result, and everything else is considered a failed result.
+Query items/request body can be supplied as well

+`responseType`
+A generic object constrained to `Codable`

+`customDecoder`
+Used to allow more granular control over decoding behavior.
+Optional

+`statusCodeActions`
+Allows for customization of what should take place for each HTTP status code.
+Defaults to an emptyy dictionary with the assumption that a 200 is successful and any other status code is a failed result

 ```
 // Enum representing the endpoints to hit
 enum DummyEndpoint: String {